This case study demonstrates a new WordPress website and graphic logo created for a midlands-based damp proofing and insulation business.

 After several meetings, which included brainstorming and competitive analysis, we agreed a time frame, contractual terms and price.

-The website was developed in WordPress and made mobile responsive.
-As the website took on its identity, an original graphic logo was conceptualised and produced.
+The website was developed in WordPress and made to be mobile responsive, meaning the design will collapse or expand to fit different device screen widths.
+As the website took on its identity, an original graphic logo was produced to match the theme.

 Early Graphic Logo Ideas

 Myself and Lee, graphic designer at Ilkeston Web Design, began developing logo concepts for Midland Damp Doctor.